funkelab/motile_napari_plugin/docs/source/getting_started.rst

 in the napari viewer.
 If your input was a segmentation, there will also be a new segmentation layer where the IDs have been relabeled to match across time.

-A list of ``Tracking Runs`` will also appear at the bottom of the widget.
+Each ``Tracking Run`` will be stored in the ``Tracks List`` widget.
 These are the runs that are stored in memory - if you run tracking multiple times with different inputs or parameters, you can click back and forth between the results here.
+Here you can also save any runs that you want to store for later.
 Deleting runs you do not want to keep viewing is a good idea, since these are stored in memory.
-Runs that were saved in previous sessions do not appear here until you load them from disk with the ``Load Run`` button.
+Runs that were saved in previous sessions do not appear here until you load them from disk with the ``Load Tracks`` button.

-The tracking results can also be visualized as a lineage tree.
-You can open the lineage tree widget via ``Plugins`` > ``Motile`` > ``Lineage View``.
-For more details, go to the :doc:`Tree View <tree_view>` documentation.
+For details on viewing the tracking results in the lineage tree, go to the :doc:`Tree View <tree_view>` documentation.

 .. _Issue #48: https://github.com/funkelab/motile_napari_plugin/issues/48
 .. _Cell Tracking Challenge: https://celltrackingchallenge.net/